What to Include in a Brand Kit: Designing for a Cohesive Identity

 Problem & Solution: Identify the key problem your brand solves and how it does so uniquely.

-Brand Purpose and Purpose Statement: Articulate why your brand exists beyond making a profit.
+Brand Purpose and Purpose Statement: Articulate why your brand exists beyond making a profit, ensuring your company name and visual identity consistently reflect this core purpose.

-Vision and Mission: Define your brand's long-term vision and its mission.
+Vision and Mission: Define your brand’s long-term vision and its mission, which should guide the development of your brand's visual identity and overall brand's visual to ensure cohesive representation.

 Tagline: Develop a memorable tagline that encapsulates your brand’s essence.